ucsc/site-status/fire/give-help.md

 ## Donating goods

 There has been an outpouring of support for our campus community.
 Below you will find information on what items would be beneficial for our Banana Slugs in need.
-Items donated will be distributed to students and employees who have been evacuated from their homes and are in need.
-Please only donate new and unused items.
-UC Santa Cruz is serving as the agency of distribution directly to students and employees in emergency housing. *Goods donated are not tax deductible.*
+Items donated will be distributed to students and employees who have been evacuated from their homes and are in need. **Please only donate new and unused items.**

+UCSC is setting aside space and volunteers to help distribute donated items directly to students and employees in emergency housing.
+UCSC is serving as the agent of distribution only.
+Goods donated are not tax deductible.

 ### What our slugs need